No foul play suspected in Chatham-Kent death investigation

 City council to decide fate of five proposed homeless hub locations on Thursday

-A long awaited debate in London will be resolved on Thursday, with city council set to decide on whether or not to move forward on the five proposed homeless hub locations.
+A long awaited debate in London will be resolved on Thursday, with city council expected to decide on whether or not to move forward on the five proposed homeless hub locations.

 -